j-villemot/front-exercice/README.md

 Feel free to group multiple information in one column if you think it’s relevant!

+The table might be paginated if you think it’s relevant too.

 ## Side notes

 - It’s important that you produce clear, reusable, future-proof code.